A Systematic Study of Large Language Models for Task and Motion Planning With PDDLStream: Experimental Design

 \subsection{Domains}

-We use three domains from Garrett et al.'s work to evaluate the planners~\cite{garrett2020pddlstream}.
-The \textit{Blocked} domain (Fig.~\ref{fig:blockedDomain}) requires placing one of two blue boxes on a target region, but a red box blocks paths toward the nearest blue box.
-The planner must decide whether to move the red box out of the way or pick the farthest box.
-The goal in the \textit{Packing} domain (Fig.~\ref{fig:blockedDomain}) is to place $k$ boxes on a small square region.
-As $k$ becomes larger, the space of feasible solutions becomes smaller.
-In the \textit{Rovers} domain (Fig.~\ref{fig:roversDomain}), two rovers must collaboratively collect one rock sample and one soil sample, photograph $k$ objectives, and communicate the results to the lander via line of sight.
-Obstacles enforce that the two rovers must be used.
-As we increase the value of $k$, the problem horizon grows, allowing us to study the ability of our planners to handle longer-horizon tasks.
-We consider only \adaptive{} methods in Rovers domains, since the long horizon and geometric constraints make even the base \bilevel{} method ineffective.
+We used three domains introduced by Garrett et al.~\cite{garrett2020pddlstream} to evaluate the planners (Fig.~\ref{fig:domains}).
+The \textit{Blocked} domain requires placing one of two blue boxes on a target region, but a red box blocks the nearest blue box.
+The planner must move the red box or pick the farther blue box.
+The goal in the \textit{Packing} domain is to place $k$ boxes on a small square region.
+As $k$ becomes larger, the solution set shrinks.
+In the \textit{Rovers} domain, two rovers must collaboratively collect one rock sample and one soil sample, photograph $k$ objectives, and communicate the results to the lander via line of sight.
+The problem horizon grows with $k$, allowing us to study the ability of our planners to handle longer-horizon tasks.
+We considered only \adaptive{} methods in Rovers domains, since the long horizon and geometric constraints make even the base \bilevel{} method ineffective.
+We evaluated \abstraction{} design in Packing and Blocked domains with \adaptive{} as the planner.